 Conceptualisation of alienation

-We conceptualise alienation in children, first and foremost, as an alienation from the self as a consequence of defensive splitting in the child.
+Conceptualisation of the problem: we conceptualise the problem for children, first and foremost, as a relational trauma and an alienation from the self as a consequence of defensive splitting.

 Primacy of the child